-You should test these regularly to make sure they are working.
-If you believe any of these items are not working or need replaced, get in touch with us today.
-You can also get a free home fire safety visit which will check for any risks in your home.
+If you want to know more, or think you need a smoke alarm fitted, get in touch with us today.
+You can also get a free home fire safety visit which will check for any risks in your property.

 How do I get a home fire safety visit?